 Martin Echtler grew up in Bernbeuren, Germany, a village in rural Bavaria near the Austrian border.
 He currently resides in Munich, Germany.
-He will be serving for six months in Kansas City at St. James Place living in community at Gaspar Mission House.
+He will be serving for six months in Kansas City at Bishop Sullivan Center living in community at Gaspar Mission House.
 He has received a Master of Science and a Bachelor of Science in human resource education & management along with Catholic theology studies from Ludwig-Maximillians University in Munich.
 He also has degrees in business management.
 Martin worked for several years in the banking industry in Germany before returning to school.

 - Why do you want to volunteer?